 RULES OF PROCEDURE

-These rules shall apply to consumer disputes filed with CA pursuant to a written agreement to arbitrate.
-However, no consumer dispute shall be submitted to arbitration prior to exhaustion of mediation by CA.
+These rules shall apply to consumer disputes filed with Consumer Affairs pursuant to a written agreement to arbitrate.
+However, no consumer dispute shall be submitted to arbitration prior to exhaustion of mediation by Consumer Affairs.

 (b) Administrator refers to the Director of the Department of Cable and Consumer Services or his/her designee.